 Options for Religious Education at St. Michael’s

 No matter the option you choose for your child’s religious education, it is important to remember that that Church believes that parents are the primary teachers of their children in the ways of faith.
 The parish, school, and teachers are secondary to the example parents give to their children.
 Our promise to raise our kids in the faith is not fulfilled by simply sending our kids to religious education.
-Attending mass every weekend, going to confession once a year, and participating in the life of the Church beyond Sunday mass are the most import ways we pass on the faith to our children.
+Attending Mass every weekend, going to confession once a year, and participating in the life of the Church beyond Sunday Mass are the most important ways we pass on the faith to our children.
 It’s by our actions we show them how important God truly is in our life.

 St. Michael’s School

 The school is our main ministry for educating our children.
 The faith is taught at each grade level in a specific way with a religion curriculum.
 The faith is also integrated into all academic subjects and our Christian values are handed on in the daily life of the school.
 Students who attend St. Michael are taught religion at each grade level.
 This also includes sacramental preparation for those preparing for First Communion.
 However, because of its public nature, Confirmation is not taught during the school day and all preparing for Confirmation are asked to attend Wednesday evening religious education classes.